hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven.md

 All HotRod modules can be found as dependencies in the Maven Central Repository at [org.hotrodorm.hotrod](https://search.maven.org/search?q=g:org.hotrodorm.hotrod).

+For details on the libraries to use see [Libraries](../config/libraries.md).

 A Spring or Spring Boot project needs to declare two main libraries and a third one for MyBatis support.
 The typical dependency declaration in a `pom.xml` file  takes the form:

 ```xml